For a first-time sports gambler, checking out odds and betting lines in a casino sportsbook can leave you feeling less than confident.

 All you want to do is make a simple bet but all you can see are an assortment of team names with numbers next to them, all of which, for some reason, are 110 or higher.
 Some of these numbers have the plus symbol in front of them and others have minuses.
 At first glance, it can be pretty intimidating and you wouldn’t be the first person to give up right then and there.

 What you’re looking at are American odds.
 They represent how much a bet on each team pays out and they also show you which team is favored to win and how heavily they’re favored.
 If it looks overwhelming, don’t worry.
-Reading odds lines and understanding the concept of -110 is nowhere near as complicated as it seems.
-We’re going to take you through it all step by step right here.
+Reading odds lines and understanding the concept of -100 is nowhere near as complicated as it seems.

 The minus and plus signs are really important to pay attention to.
 Along with the number, they tell you tons of information about the bet and the match.

 Keep reading for more detailed explanations of what the plus and minus signs mean and how to read them.

 The minus sign shows you which team is favored.
 When you bet on the favorite you get worse payout odds on your bet since they’re more likely to win.

 - The team with a negative number (like -100) is the favourite.